VenLL/tswd-portfolio-Ven/README.md

 Visualization and story telling do go hand in hand when it comes to analytical projects, and one small adjustment can make all the difference.

-I am so glad to be learning from this course.
+I am so glad to be exploring and advancing my relationship with data, and hope that this may become something I get to do for a living.

 # What I hope to learn
 Everything that I possibly can - obviously.